Easy Gluten Free Puff Pastry: A Foolproof Guide That Works

 • Use xanthan gum for better binding

-• Make sure alternative flours are well hydrated
+• Make sure alternative flours are well hydrated by adding cold water

 • Sticky Pastry Dough